IanMckibb/lab_3_test_repo/README.md

-This is a change that Ian is making :D
+There is no god, we are our own gods, and this is the first gospel